k2view-academy/K2View-Academy/articles/99_Broadway/04_built_in_actor_types.md

 </td>
 <td style="width: 433px; vertical-align: top;" width="433">Various mathematical functions, such as MathMax, MathMin, Aggregate.</td>
 <td width="600">
-<p><strong>Aggregate</strong>&nbsp;Actor, aggregates values.&nbsp;It receives a number or collection of numbers and calculates the Sum, Count, Average, Min and Max values of this collection.
+<p><strong>Aggregate</strong> Actor, aggregates values.&nbsp;It receives a number or collection of numbers and calculates the Sum, Count, Average, Min and Max values of this collection.
 This actor maintains its state across multiple loop iterations.&nbsp;&nbsp;</p>
-<p><strong>MathDivMod</strong>&nbsp;Actor, returns the divisor and modulo factor of&nbsp;A&nbsp;and&nbsp;B.&nbsp;For example, if A=10 and B=3 then div=3 and mod=1.&nbsp;</p>
+<p><strong>MathDivMod</strong> Actor, returns the divisor and modulo factor of&nbsp;A&nbsp;and&nbsp;B.&nbsp;For example, if A=10 and B=3 then div=3 and mod=1.&nbsp;</p>
 </td>
 </tr>
 <tr>
 <td width="210">
 <h4><a id="user-content-parsers" class="anchor" href="/articles/99_Broadway/04_built_in_actor_types.md#parsers" aria-hidden="true"></a><strong>parsers</strong></h4>
 </td>
-<td width="433">Various parsers which can be received as input stream in different kinds of formats, for example, CSV, JSON or XML.</td>
+<td width="433">Various parsers which can be received as input stream in different types of formats, for example, CSV, JSON or XML.</td>
 <td width="600">
-<p><strong>XmlParser</strong>&nbsp;Actor, receives an input stream represented via an iterable collection of blobs or strings.&nbsp;The parser runs until the end of the stream is detected.
-It returns a collection of parsed objects or a single object if Single is set to True.&nbsp;</p>
+<p><strong>XmlParser</strong> Actor, receives an input stream represented via an iterable collection of blobs or strings.
+The parser runs until the end of the stream is detected.
+It returns a collection of parsed objects or a single object if Single is set to True.</p>
 </td>
 </tr>
 <tr>